nio-blocks/simulator/README.md

 #### FileGenerator

 Creates signals as defined by a json file.
 The file must be a list of dictionaries where each dictionary is a nio Signal.
+The file should be loadable using `json.load`.

-Each call to generate_signals will return a randomly selected signal from the list loaded in from the json file.
+Each call to generate_signals will return a signal from the list loaded in from the json file.

 ##### Properties

 -   **signals_file**: The location of the file containing a list of signals.
 It can be an absolute file location, relative to the root project directory or relative to the block path.
+-   **random_selection**: Whether or not to randomly pull from the file.
+If unchecked, the simulator will iterate through the file sequentially.

 ##### Output